JackScallan02/CourseScheduler/README.md

 This application runs in a GUI made with Java Swing.
 It uses a local Apache Derby database to store student and course entries, which is used to query the classes each respective student is enrolled in on a given semester.

 ### Features
 In the GUI, the user can access the student view or admin view.
-In the admin view, the user can create a student, create a class, or create a semester.
+In the admin view, the user can create/drop a student, create/drop a class, or create/drop a semester.
 In the student view, the user can choose a semester, and enroll or drop classes.